PugetSoundAnalytics/pugetsound-portfolio/pages/what.md

 ## Case Studies
 Data doesn't create change - **people do**.
-Here’s how I’ve partnered with teams to turn stories into decisions that matter.
+Explore examples of how I’ve helped teams move from data to decisions that stick.

 [The stories behind the insights →](/why/){: .cta-button }